ag-gipp/20CppdData/evaluation/README.md

         )
 [2020-01-26 19:36:43] completed in 222 ms
 ```
-Check out this repo and copy the csv files to the database container, e.g., via `docker cp . hyplag_database_isg03:/tmp
+### 1.2 Check out this repo and copy the csv-files to the database container
+e.g., via `docker cp . hyplag_database_isg03:/tmp`.

+or

-`.
-Run `cat k3/* >k3.csv` to get get the original k3.csv file.
+Run `cat k3/* >k3.csv` to reassemble the original k3.csv file.

+### 1.3 Fill the database with the repective data of the csv-files
 ```
 LOAD DATA INFILE '/tmp/k1.csv' into table k1
             FIELDS TERMINATED BY ','